kubernetes/examples/guestbook-go/README.md

 ### Step Five: Create the guestbook pods <a id="step-five"></a>

 This is a simple Go `net/http` ([negroni](https://github.com/codegangsta/negroni) based) server that is configured to talk to either the slave or master services depending on whether the request is a read or a write.
 The pods we are creating expose a simple JSON interface and serves a jQuery-Ajax based UI.
-Like the Redis read slaves, these pods are also managed by a replication controller.
+Like the Redis slave pods, these pods are also managed by a replication controller.

 1. Use the [guestbook-controller.json](guestbook-controller.json) file to create the guestbook replication controller by running the `kubectl create -f` *`filename`* command: